Juanen100/Anaconda-Engine/README.md

 IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMPILED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL

+This Engine is highly inspired on Kade Engine

 ## Credits / shoutouts

 - [ninjamuffin99](https://twitter.com/ninja_muffin99) - Programmer